acruztk/e-backend-logger/README.md

                         }]
                     }

-    take the generated id and insert it in the following request and you token or password 2.- POST /api/logs/authorization
+    take the generated id and insert it in the following request along with your token or password 2.- POST /api/logs/authorization
         body params =
                      {
                         application_id: "",
-                        token: "",
+                        token: "yor token or password",
                      }
         response =
                     {